 I’ve attended and participated in well over 60 training events for researchers since I started my part-time PhD back in 2008.
 Notes of prompt questions, charts, good advice, quotations, top tips, worksheets, or reflection activities are compiled in folders and notebooks, on post-its and napkins (depending on what was to hand).
 The learnings I took from these have made their way into my research practice, my writing of CVs and Cover Letters, applying for funding, academic writing, career planning, mentoring, and into my own training design and delivery.

-What stayed with me the most from these events, though, are those where researchers shared personal experiences about their own journeys.
+What stayed with me the most from these events, though, are those moments where researchers shared personal experiences about their own journeys.
 These personal insights into researcher realities had a strong impact: hearing, as a first-generation researcher, other first-generation academics speak openly about the ways in which they navigate the academic landscape when one doesn’t understand the ‘codes’ or ‘practices’ of a profession inside out stayed with me; hearing postdoctoral researchers speak about their decision not to relocate for another post to a new country opened up my career reflection on what I want versus what I thought I should do; hearing from those in high-profile leadership roles that they did not have a clear strategy for their career or a linear path gave hope at right moments to realise that not to have a strategy is okay too.

 Personal insights into researcher realities – how we do what we do, what contexts and circumstances inform our decisions, what we do when things go wrong, how we navigate challenges – are invaluable.
 They bust myths; they nurture an open and inclusive research culture; they promote authenticity; they give reassurances and inspiration; they are courageous by addressing where the community can do better.
 These conversations all too often are confined to the coffee breaks at seminars or conference dinners, they happen serendipitously but not often enough.